aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 === Pegasus <pegasus>

-The original implementation of Pegasus is outlined in a 2006 paper @knoll2006pegasus by Roman Knöll and Mira Mezini, the former of which I had the pleasure of contacting privately via e-mail, and who has confirmed that the project and related work are still under active development although the official webpage hasn't been updated since 2018, on the date of writing this @pegasuswebsite.
+The original implementation of Pegasus is outlined in a 2006 paper @knoll2006pegasus by Roman Knöll and Mira Mezini, the former of which I had the pleasure of contacting privately via e-mail, and who has confirmed that the project and related work are still under active development although the official webpage hasn't been updated since 2018, on the date of writing @pegasuswebsite.

 ==== Implicit Referencing, Compression and Context Dependence

-According to the authors, the main features that distinguish natural language from programming languages are: implicit referecing, compression and context dependence.
+According to the authors, the main features that distinguish natural language from programming languages are: implicit referencing, compression and context dependence.

 Implicit referencing refers to the usage of Deixis in speech, pronouns such as "it", "he", "she", words like "the former", "the latter" and demonstratives like "this", "that" are all words clearly exemplify this phenomenon.